In addition to the well-known

 -Weverything.
 While it sounds like a “strictly better” option (the more warnings, the better?) it’s not.

 Arthur makes a strong case against use of this flag.
-While the clang docs generally agree, though offering a slightly more lenient position:
+The clang docs generally agree, though offering a slightly more lenient position:

 If you do use

--Weverythingthen we advise that you address all new compiler diagnostics as they get added to Clang, either by fixing everything they find or explicitly disabling that diagnostic with its corresponding Wno- option.
+-Weverything then we advise that you address all new compiler diagnostics as they get added to Clang, either by fixing everything they find or explicitly disabling that diagnostic with its corresponding Wno- option.

-What I have not seen clearly expressed is how use of
+But what I have not seen clearly expressed is how use of

 -Weverything is a tradeoff.